Tyderion/AniDb-AniAdd-CLI/Readme.md

 This Version replaces the GUI with a CLI only version.
 Old Versions still support GUI, see Tag [v1.1.1](https://github.com/Tyderion/AniDb-AniAdd-CLI/releases/tag/1.1.1)

-### Environment Variables
-- `LOG_CONFIG_FILE`: Path to a properties file for logging [sample](https://github.com/Tyderion/AniDb-AniAdd-CLI/blob/feature/kodi-integration/src/main/resources/logging.properties).
-Will be used to update logging configuration and set log levels.

 The following cli commands are available (check designated comamnd help `--help` for more information):
 - `tags`: Test your tag system with example data
 - `config  save`: Convert old config file to new format (or generate a new default config by specifying --default)